B-Cell Acute Lymphoblastic Leukemia (B-ALL)

 Consolidation therapy

-Consolidation therapy is the second phase of treatment for B-ALL.
+Consolidation therapy is the second phase of treatment for B-cell ALL (B-ALL).
 The goal of consolidation therapy is to eliminate any remaining leukemia cells after induction therapy.
 Consolidation therapy typically involves a more intensive course of chemotherapy, which may be given in combination with radiation therapy.

 Consolidation therapy may last for several months.
 During this time, the patient will continue to be monitored closely for side effects of treatment.